 Taft is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Taft, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-As is often the case in a small town, Taft doesn't have a public transportation system that people use for their commute.
+Taft is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Taft is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.67% of adults 25 and older in the town have at least a bachelor's degree.